+Figure 11.
+Probability contours for a downwind flight path where the orientation angle is 85° (approach angle is 43°), the bird’s ground velocity is 15 m/s, and the wind velocity is 10 m/s.
+Note that the oblique angle of approach leads to a reduced turbine profile.
+Also note, however, that the probability of collision increases because the bird spends more time in the rotor plane.

 Oblique Approach Turbine Collision Probabilities — Contour plots of the collision probability contours were generated for the four approach angles described above: , , , and (Figs. 8-11, respectively).
 These flight path approach angles correspond to bird orientation angles of , , , and due to the effects of the wind.
 For the orientation, the contours are not symmetric about the horizontal axis (Fig. 8).
 Since the bird is moving to the left, it is traveling in the direction of the rotors in the top half of the turbine and against the direction of the rotors in the bottom half.
 As a result, the probability of a collision is higher in the bottom half.
 For the orientation (Fig. 9), this effect is amplified.
 The collision probabilities are higher for this case since the oblique angle of approach means that the birds spend more time in the plane of the rotors.
 For the orientation (Fig. 10), the probabilities are identical to a orientation flipped about the horizontal axis of the turbine.
 This is because the bird is now moving against the direction of the rotor rotation in the top half and with the direction of the rotor rotation in the bottom half.
 For the orientation (Fig. 11), the highly oblique angle of approach results in a high probability of collision across the entire face of the turbine.
 The profile of the turbine, as viewed by the bird, is significantly reduced, however, resulting in a more narrow range of flight paths that may result in a collision.